bezabu/bb-treasure-hunter/README.md

 ![The website as it would appear in landscape and portrait configurations on phones](assets/images/mockup02.webp)

 Particular care has been taken to ensure the buttons do not obscure too much of the game area on smaller devices in either portrait or landscape orientations.
+The game area also shrinks slightly to avoid the player avatar being cut off on smaller devices.

 ### header